ReGuilded/ReGuilded/README.md

   </a>
 </p>

-**ReGuilded** is an app injector that injects new code to your Guilded client.
-It extends Guilded by providing theme and add-on system, through which people can shape client-sided part of Guilded in whatever way they want.
+**ReGuilded** is a client injector/client mod that allows you to extend the functionality of Guilded's client by providing theme and add-on support.

-> **NOTE:** ReGuilded is currently under active development and is not ready for use.
-We are looking for contributors.
-See the 'Project Status' section for more information.
+> **NOTE:** ReGuilded isn't fully stable and you may encounter some bugs or short-comings.
+We are looking for more contributors working on ReGuilded.

 ## Installation